gauravmeena0708/logsec/pages/Levenshtein Distance.md

     *   `lev(a, b[1..|b|]) + 1` (Insertion)
     *   `lev(a[1..|a|], b[1..|b|]) + cost` (Substitution)
         *   Where `cost` is 0 if `a[1]` = `b[1]` and 1 otherwise.
-- ## Logseq Limitations

-  Logseq itself does *not* have the capability to perform string manipulation or recursion needed to directly implement this formula within its queries or blocks.
-There's no way to iterate through strings, compare characters, or perform recursive calls.
 - ## Workarounds and Approximations

   1.  **External Tools:** The most practical approach is to use an external programming language (like Python, JavaScript, etc.) to calculate the Levenshtein distance.
 You could then store the result as a property in your Logseq pages.